My First Review

 - An application does not have any business owner

 - The application business owner is no longer part of the company

 - The application business owner does not have an email address

-As a best practice you should not use this parameter, you should instead ensure that all entries have a valid "manager" by performing a data quality check prior to launch your campaign.
+As a best practice you should not use this parameter, you should instead ensure that all entries have a valid "manager" by performing a data quality check prior to launch your review campaign.
 As you will see, if RadiantOne Identity Analytics does not find any reviewer for a given line, it will be highlighted in the next section and you won't be able to start your review campaign.

 Let's keep the default values for now and let's move to the next section by clicking on the Preview Review Data button

 Step 2 - Preview Data

 This section will present a preview of the data to be reviewed as well as the computed reviewer for each entry.